 Dubrovnik, Croatia is a fascinating city dominated by its picturesque stone Old Town.
 Here are the best places to eat in Dubrovnik with kids– we’ve only included budget-friendly restaurants and places that have enough variety to satisfy all members of the family.
 We’ll also cover where to get groceries to cook at home, and where to stay in Dubrovnik.

-The food here is varied- from traditional Croatian cuisine to Japanese and Asian fusion.
+The food in Dubrovnik is varied- from traditional Croatian cuisine to Japanese and Asian fusion.
 You’ll find restaurants known more for their views than their food, as well as Michelin-starred restaurants.

 We visited Dubrovnik as part of a visit to Croatia during our Family Year Out when our kids were 5 and 7.
-Check out our 2-week Croatia itinerary for the full details on visiting Croatia with kids- we spent time in Zagreb, Zadar, Split, and Plitvice Lakes.
+Check out our 2-week Croatia itinerary for the full details on visiting Croatia with kids- we also spent time in Zagreb, Zadar, Split, and Plitvice Lakes.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.